Mary Freyer 1959 - 2020 - Obituary

-She was a graduate of Johnsonburg Area High School, Class of 1977.
+She was a graduate of Johnsonburg Area Hight School, Class of 1977.
 She was a member of the Wilcox Volunteer Fired Dept and a EMT for many years.

 Mary truly loved life to the fullest through simple pleasures, chatting with friends and family, snacking (Oreos and shakes), spending time with the dynamic duo (Happy and Star her pups), crafting, camping, watching criminal minds and cartoons on tv, and of course her Baby Girl Sarah and her spouse Jeremey.

-Mary is survived by her daughter Sarah R (Depto) and her spouse Jeremy Brown: three siblings Doretta Freyer of Wilcox, Richard Freyer of Emporium, Karen McMillen and her husband Robert of St. Mary's; and numerous nieces, nephews, cousins, and extended family.
+Mary is survived by her daughter Sarah R (Depto) and her spouse Jeremy Brown: three siblings Doretta Freyer of Wilcox, Pa.
+Richard Freyer of Emporium, Pa.
+Karen McMillen and her husband Robert of St. Mary's, PA.; and numerous nieces, nephews, cousins, and extended family.

 She was proceeded in death by her parents George and Maxine and late husband Gary G. Depto.

-We will be holding a Celebration of Life for Mary at Twin Lakes in Wilcox on July 18, 2020, at the upper campground pavilion at 10 a.m.
+We will be holding a Celebration of Life for Mary at Twin Lakes in Wilcox, Pa. on July 18th, 2020 at the upper campground pavilion at 10am.

 The family suggest that memorial contributions be made to a charity of donor's choice.

-She was a graduate of Johnsonburg Area High School, Class of 1977.
+She was a graduate of Johnsonburg Area Hight School, Class of 1977.
 She was a member of the Wilcox Volunteer Fired Dept and a EMT for many years.

 Mary truly loved life to the fullest through simple pleasures, chatting with friends and family, snacking (Oreos and shakes), spending time with the dynamic duo (Happy and Star her pups), crafting, camping, watching criminal minds and cartoons on tv, and of course her Baby Girl Sarah and her spouse Jeremey.

-Mary is survived by her daughter Sarah R (Depto) and her spouse Jeremy Brown: three siblings Doretta Freyer of Wilcox, Richard Freyer of Emporium, Karen McMillen and her husband Robert of St. Mary's; and numerous nieces, nephews, cousins, and extended family.
+Mary is survived by her daughter Sarah R (Depto) and her spouse Jeremy Brown: three siblings Doretta Freyer of Wilcox, Pa.
+Richard Freyer of Emporium, Pa.
+Karen McMillen and her husband Robert of St. Mary's, PA.; and numerous nieces, nephews, cousins, and extended family.

 She was proceeded in death by her parents George and Maxine and late husband Gary G. Depto.

-We will be holding a Celebration of Life for Mary at Twin Lakes in Wilcox on July 18, 2020, at the upper campground pavilion at 10 a.m.
+We will be holding a Celebration of Life for Mary at Twin Lakes in Wilcox, Pa. on July 18th, 2020 at the upper campground pavilion at 10am.

 The family suggest that memorial contributions be made to a charity of donor's choice.